lachlansimpson/footscray/Footscray_notes_on_a_suburb.rst

 Pizza: Domenicos.
 Menu is on the fridge, great pizza.
 From the Gourment section:
         I like the Garden Vego, Fiona doesn't.
 We both like The Florentine, Tuscan Style, Gourmet Margarita.
 Their garlic pizza is also good, with or without cheese, and the plain Margarita.
-They deliver.
+They deliver, every day except Monday.
+Menu on fridge.

 Vietnamese: Hao Phong 136 Hopkins Street, Footscray.
 Recommend: Cheap and
         Cheerful, fast service.
 Vietnamese coleslaw with Tofu; salt and pepper tofu; Clay hotpot with tofu and vegetables ( we have it with black